Judge acquits man of misdemeanors in Capitol riot trial

 Martin was charged with four misdemeanor counts: entering and remaining in a restricted building, disorderly and disruptive conduct in a restricted building, violent entry and disorderly conduct in a Capitol building and parading, demonstrating or picketing in a Capitol building.

 The judge said Martin appeared to be a “silent observer of the actions of others.”
-McFadden didn’t find any evidence that Martin intended to disrupt Congress from certifying Joe Biden’s 2020 electoral victory.
+McFadden didn’t find any evidence that Martin intended to disrupt Congress from certifying President Joe Biden’s electoral victory.

 Dozens of Capitol riot defendants have pleaded guilty and been sentenced, but Martin is the first to testify at a trial.
 His acquittal could embolden others to gamble on a bench trial, although McFadden so far is the only judge to preside over one and decide a case.